oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-open-api/helidon-open-api.md

 Brilliant, the `component.schemas.ItemRequest` section is now as nicely documented (though I accept this is subjective) as the ItemDetails section.

-### Step 6b: OpenAPI annotations on the REST Methods
+### Task 6b: OpenAPI annotations on the REST Methods

 We've up until now only put OpenAPI related annotations onto the data objects, we should also describe the actual REST API endpoints themselves.